beac0n/go-remote/README.md

 # go-remote

 This project aims to provide a replacement/addition for tools like knock.
-It does so, by allowing the client, to send a single (specially prepared) UDP packet to the server.
+It does so, by allowing the client to send a single (specially prepared) UDP packet to the server.
-If the UDP packet contains the correct data, the server will execute the configured command.
+If the UDP packet contains the correct data, the server will execute the configured command.2

 ## build